grantsrb/advanced_lane_lines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+At one point on my first run through on the project video, the right lane line polynomial would drift over to the left lane and stay there.
+In order to fix this, I would recalculate the lane line polynomials from scratch if the update polynomials ever drifted across the mid line of the image (see lines 125-130 of `lanes.py`).
+This fixed the problem.

-I experienced problems with calculating the curvature of the lanes with precision.
-The curvature for the right vs left lanes were often calculated to be drastically different.
+I experienced problems with calculating the curvature of the lanes with a good degree of precision.
+The curvature for the right vs left lanes often had drastically different values.
 This is obviously incorrect since the lanes are often parallel and relatively straight.
-The lack of precision could be improved by keeping a running average of past curvature measurements in addition to averaging the two separate lane curvature measurements.
-This could be further improved by measuring the confidence of the fitted lane lines and giving greater weight in the averages to high confidence measurements.
+The lack of precision could be improved by including a running average of past curvature measurements in the calculations.
+It may also be helpful to combine and take the average of the two separate lane curvature measurements since the difference between them should only ever be about 3.7m.
+Both of these ideas could be further improved by measuring the confidence of the fitted lane lines and giving greater weight in the averages to high confidence measurements.
+The confidence could be measured by pixel counts when finding the lane lines.

 The challenge videos went poorly.
-They could be improved by measuring confidence of polynomial fit and using the weighted average of the two polynomials.
-The center lane line is more consistent than the right which could be used to our advantage.
-The fitting could further be improved by enforcing the lane distance between the two fitted polynomials.
+They could be improved by measuring confidence of polynomial fit forcing conformity to more confident measurements.
+In the harder video, the center lane line is more consistent than the right which could be used to base most measurements off.
+The lane fitting could be improved by enforcing the lane distance between the two fitted polynomials.
 This would ensure the lane width remains constant.
-The perspective transform could also be tuned to focus on lane closer to the car.
-Fitting could perhaps further be improved with more tuned filter parameters.
+Fitting could also perhaps further be improved with more tuned filter parameters.

-The most interesting improvement would be to use a convolutional neural net to fit the lanes.
+An interesting approach would be to use a convolutional neural net to fit the lanes.
 I believe it would be doable but could require a significant amount of hand labeling.
 It would likely require a bit more data, too.
 Although data augmentation goes a long way.